 Part of me shied away from preserving what is the literary equivalent of hanging a finger painting next to a college admission essay, but the history minor in me won out.
 They constitute a record just as much as a census.
 Why find embarrassment over a listing of my old addresses and phone numbers?
 I made friends, both personal and virtual, with these posts.
 I built a (tiny, tiny) fan base.
 Where I see fault, they found something worthwhile at the time, and who am I to tell them otherwise?
 When my husband found my writing and, he says, began to fall in love with me, this is what he read.

-Most of these posts survive in all their awkward angles and aunt jokes, although some weren't carried over because 1) they were just too... embarrassingly nasty and hurtful (I had a lot to learn; still do) 2) they were political in nature, a thing I have quite abandoned.
+Most of these posts survive in all their awkward angles and aunt jokes, although some weren't carried over because 1) they were just too... embarrassingly nasty and hurtful and are either words I would no longer write or reflect beliefs I no longer have (I had a lot to learn; still do) 2) they contained links to articles listed either in my portfolio or which have vanished into the Internet deep 3) they were political in nature, a thing I have quite abandoned.

 Although I aimed for some time at a career in political commentary, I retired at the age of 27, after the 2004 election.
 The ugliness of that contest, combined with the polito-emotional agony of the 2000 recount, had seeped too far into my pores.
 And I found that I was becoming ugly, too.
 This turned out to be that great rarity--a wise career decision on my part.
 I thought we'd never see the like of that kind of inter-voter fighting again, but, as you might expect when humans are given a lifesaving device for instantaneous communication, it got worse.